anand-144/Folio/README.md

 <br />
 Welcome to my portfolio website repository!
 This website showcases my work and projects, utilizing a combination of ReactJS, SCSS, Sanity for content management, and Frame Motion for animations.
-The website is designed to be responsive, providing an optimal viewing experience across various devices.
+The website is designed to be responsive, providing an optimal viewing experience across various devices.<br/>

 **Features**